AlexArchive/Shortcut/README.md

 #Shortcut
-Shortcut allows you to quickly and easily bind system-wide hotkeys (sometimes called global hotkeys) to callbacks defined by your application so that when the system-wide hot key in question is pressed, the bound callback will be invoked.
+Shortcut allows you to quickly and easily bind system-wide hotkeys (sometimes called global hotkeys) to call-backs defined by your application so that when the system-wide hotkey in question is pressed, the bound call-back will be invoked.

 Shortcut makes use of *fluent interfaces* to enable the following succinct syntax: